AmruthaMuralidhar1/Notebook/driverdrowsy/README.md

 # Why did I make this?

-I originally started this project because I was trying to learn how to make a **face recognition app**.
+I originally started this project because I was trying to learn how to make a face recognition app.

 While I was working on that, I thought why not try making something that actually has some real world use.
-So I started looking into **drowsiness detection**.
+So I started looking into drowsiness detection.

 At first I was just detecting drowsiness in front of my laptop using the webcam.
 It worked, but obviously there isn't much use in knowing that someone sitting in front of a laptop is sleepy.